andres120/cleaning_data/README.md

 The purpose of this project is to apply all the skills learned in this course by collecting raw data and turning it into a clean data set.

 The script that processes the data is `run_analysis.R`, it includes some comments of the process, but a detailed description of the process can be found in the file `CodeBook.Rmd`.
-It writes `tidy_data_set.csv` which contains the clean data, and then a set of `data-subject-#.csv`, one per subject, containing the average of each variable per activity.
+It writes `tidy_data_set.txt` which contains the clean data.